nirvan840/Client-Server-LLM-API-Calls/README.md

    ##### Why Use top_p?
    * **Diversity in Output**: By adjusting top_p, you can control the diversity of the generated text.
-   * Lower top_p values make the output more focused and repetitive, while higher values increasee <br>
+   * Lower top_p values make the output more focused and repetitive, while higher values increase <br>
      diversity but may introduce more randomness.
    ##### Temperature
    * [What is Temp Doing?](https://www.youtube.com/watch?v=YjVuJjmgclU)